7 Must-Try Breakfast Spots in Greenville, SC

 Best for: Foodies not afraid to try something new!

-Sully’s is a unique place where instead of ordering a standard bagel with cream cheese, you can try a steamed bagel topped your choice of condiments.
-When you steam a bagel all of the flavors mesh together nicely for the perfect tasty, albeit extremely messy treat.
+When you steam a bagel all of the flavors combine together nicely for the perfect tasty, albeit extremely messy treat.
 Sully’s offers a number of creative selections, so you can try something completely different on each visit.

 The Green Vegas